-The Shaw Castlewood collection lends classic splendor to any space with a modern twist.
-This engineered hardwood comes in random plank lengths and 7.5" widths, keeping up with the modern sensibilities of interior design.
-Micro-beveled edges, a distressed texture, and Shaw's trademark Durashield Finish provide the perfect combination of aesthetic beauty and structural stability.
-Castlewood is available in two hardwood species; Hickory is offered in two colors while Oak has the bulk of the options provided in this stunningly beautiful Shaw engineered hardwood flooring collection.
+The Shaw Castlewood collection incorporates classic design with a modern twist.
+Micro-beveled edges, a distressed texture, and Shaw's trademark DuraShield® Finish provide the perfect combination of aesthetic beauty and structural stability.
+Castlewood is available in two hardwood species; Hickory and Oak.
+Hickory is offered in two colors while Oak has the bulk of the options provided in this stunningly beautiful Shaw engineered hardwood flooring collection.
 Hickory enthusiasts will love both the Ale and Coat of Arms shades, sporting fairly-light hues that complement any living area with its neutral tones and grain patterns.

 The Oak species in Shaw's Castlewood flooring collection comes in several colors that range from light to dark.
-Oak's lightest colors, Tapestry and Tower, work well in areas that benefit from off-white accents and subtle tones.
-Tower, the lightest color of the two, perfectly blends its delicate beige hue with heavy strains of white to give itself a unique and mesmerizing visual.
-When incorporated with dark brown furniture and décor, Tower is one to heavily illuminate its originality.
-With a much more enhanced, natural tone of beige is Tapestry.
-Tapestry, just like Tower, incorporates white accent into its grains that bring out its true authenticity.
-Great for areas of a home with darker furniture and décor as well.
+Of the Oak hardwood floors the lightest colors, Tapestry and Tower, work well in areas that benefit from off-white accents and subtle tones.
+Tower, the lightest color of the two, perfectly blends its delicate beige hue with heavy strains of white to give a unique and mesmerizing look.
+Tapestry has an enhanced, natural tone of beige.
+Tapestry, just like Tower, incorporates white accents into its grains.
+This floor is great for areas of a home with darker furniture and home décor as well.

-Shaw Castlewood is a smart flooring option as well; in addition to its visual aspects, this collection is made in the U.S. and offers a 50-year warranty in residential applications.
-Its variety of installation options also make this flooring compatible with several different climates, structures, and construction specifications.
+In addition to its visual aspects, this collection is made in the U.S. and offers a 50-year residential warranty.
+The variety of installation options make this flooring compatible with several different climates, structures, and construction specifications.
 Castlewood can be installed via nails, glue, staples, or as a floating floor using an underlayment.
 The latter installation method is ideal for water-type radiant heated subfloors.
 Because this hardwood collection is engineered, it can be installed, at, above, or below grade, making it ideal for basement remodels as engineered wood is less prone to water damage, moisture, condensation, and warping.

 Wide hardwood planks have become more popular in recent years due to their ability to increase spatial perception, especially in rooms with high ceilings and open floor plans.
-Narrow planks can sometimes make a space feel clostrophobic if the floor is not laid down correctly.
-The wide 7.5" dimensions in this Shaw collection also allow for more efficient cleaning, as fewer spaces between floor planks reduce the amount of dust that can accumulate.
+The wide 7.5" dimensions in this Shaw collection allow for more efficient cleaning, as fewer spaces between floor planks reduce the amount of dust that can accumulate.
 Many designers also claim that the wider planks provide for a smoother visual flow, making it easier to match furnishings and decorative wall accents to the floor's patterns.
-The soft, neutral tones of Castlewood wide planks pair very well with off-grey couches, tables, and bedroom sets, ideal for relaxed, quaint, carefree settings.
+The soft, neutral tones of Castlewood wide planks pair very well with off-grey couches, tables, and bedroom sets, making it ideal for relaxed, quaint, carefree settings.